Does your designer often specify grouping objects in three’s even in your desert container gardens?

 Do you ever ask yourself why?

-It really comes down to our brain.
+It comes down to our brain.
 We like to pair things up.
-When we look at a several items, we rationally try to put them together in two’s.
-When we create a group of three, the eye is trying to find the pair so it keeps moving.
+When we look at several items, we rationally try to put them together in two’s.
+When we create a group of three, the eye is trying to find the pair, so it keeps moving.
 This movement creates a flow and continual motion of our designs.
 Hence in a garden where our ‘art’ is living and breathing, we want to enhance that movement.
 Creating an odd number of pots in a group does the trick!

-Pots Have Their Place in your Desert Container Gardens
+Pots Have Their Rightful Place

 These pots to the left are filled with a single Yellow Daisy Bush (Euryops) and Red Geraniums.
 The planting is very mature.
 The Daisy was planted in the fall and the geraniums in the early spring in Oro Valley Arizona.
 The Geraniums will ‘peter’ out in the heat of the summer and be replaced with true summer annual flowers. ~ Marylee